-Economic Development Council of Western Mass (EDC)
+Economic Development Council Of Western Mass (EDC)

 Springfield WORKS/Working Cities Challenge

-Commonwealth Corps Community Outreach Support Specialists
+Commonwealth Corps Community Alignment Specialists

 Commonwealth Corps members with the Economic Development Council of Western Mass will serve 10.5 months in a full-time capacity.
 What they have in common is a desire to put their talents and ideas to use in the service of their communities and the Commonwealth.